Imperium-Silentii/scena-imarch/home.md

 ## 🗂 Archivum Custodiae
 An open scene for the recording of formological affiliation, participation, status, and the trace of each Custos within the architecture of Custodia.

 ---

-## 📘 Codex Formologia
-The *Codex Formologia* is a foundational compilation of principles, rituals, and terminological links that structure modes of interaction, civic participation, and ontological trace within the space of Imarchia.
-It connects philosophical reflection on bodily culture with operational schemes of *custodia*, semantic trace, and verified roles—forming a living map of Universal Formology.

----